Pam Clark, Chm.

 § Those in special education classes

-§ A student recommended for special education classes but who has not be admitted due to a waiting list or various other factors
+§ A student recommended for special education classes but who has not been admitted due to a waiting list or various other factors

 § A child identified as having a disability, but not in special education classes due to lack of facilities.
 Identification contingent upon discretion of school officials.